Fostering may be for you if you can answer Yes to two or more of the following questions:

 Do you have the availability (sometimes once a week or more, as needed) to bring a foster animal in for medical re-check and routine care appointments?

 Do you understand and accept the fact that foster animals may have fleas and/or intestinal parasites?
-(Note: MHS will make every effort to let you know if the animal you plan to foster has one or more of these parasites and treatment will be administered, but occasionally foster animals carry them without our knowledge.)
+(Note: Michigan Humane will make every effort to let you know if the animal you plan to foster has one or more of these parasites and treatment will be administered, but occasionally foster animals carry them without our knowledge.)

 Do you have reliable access to the internet for obtaining information about available foster animals?